Last updated on May 9th, 2023 by Editorial Staff

-The United Republic of Tanzania is a country on the East coast of Africa.
-It is bordered to the North by Kenya and Uganda, to the West by Rwanda, Burundi and the Democratic Republic of the Congo, and to the South by Zambia, Malawi and Mozambique.
+The United Republic of Tanzania is a country on the East Coast of Africa.
+It is bordered to the North by Kenya and Uganda, to the West by Rwanda, Burundi, and the Democratic Republic of the Congo, and to the South by Zambia, Malawi, and Mozambique.
 Tanzania has two capitals.
 The administrative center is the historical capital of Dar es Salaam, and the legislative center is Dodoma, where the government moved the main bodies in the 1970s.

 The country’s population is about 50 million people.
-Most of the population are African peoples and tribes, such as Sukuma, Nyamwezi, Ngonde and Makonde.
-The rest of the population is Indian, as well as representatives of Arab, Chinese and European descent.
+Most of the population are African peoples and tribes, such as Sukuma, Nyamwezi, Ngonde, and Makonde.
+The rest of the population is Indian, as well as representatives of Arab, Chinese, and European descent.

-The religious preferences of Tanzania were formed from historical facts, as a result of conquests, colonizations and migrations.
+The religious preferences of Tanzania were formed from historical facts, as a result of conquests, colonization, and migrations.
 At the moment, Christians make up 62% of the population, Muslims 35%, and about 3% adhere to traditional beliefs.
 Most of the traditional beliefs were preserved in the tribes living far from the cities.